 Clinical Neurophysiology EMG/Neuromuscular Track Fellowship

 The University of Maryland in Baltimore offers a one-year, ACGME-approved clinical neurophysiology fellowship for up to three fellows starting in July.
-Fellows are trained in clinical neuromuscular disorders, performing EMG, EEG, evoked potentials, autonomic electrophysiology, nerve and muscle biopsies, and evaluation of nerve and muscle biopsies.
+Fellows are trained in clinical neuromuscular disorders, performing EMG and single-fiber EMG, EEG, evoked potentials, autonomic electrophysiology, neuromuscular ultrasound, and evaluation of nerve and muscle biopsies.

 Fellows rotate through the following practices: Maryland Peripheral Neuropathy, ALS Center of Excellence, Myasthenia Gravis, EEG and Pediatric Neurology.